 Plan Your Pattern

-Before you pick up your paintbrush, take a minute and decide what you want to create on your runner.
+Before you pick up a brush, take a minute to decide what you want to create on your runner.
 You can do confetti-like dots, stripes, or a more intricate stencil if you're feeling ambitious.

 Tape off Your Runner

-Using the width of the painter's tape to space out the stripes, place and secure the painter's tape to the surface of the runner.
+For stripes, place and secure the painter's tape to the surface of the runner.
 For even stripes, use the width of the tape to mark placement.

 To form the best possible seal on any edge that will be exposed to paint, run your thumb over the edge of the tape to make sure it's secure.
 If you're worried about the tape not performing, you'll be amazed at how clean a line you'll be able to produce using this technique.